SunnSun/imagedatabase-simpledemo/README.md

-# 📸 AI-Powered Image Search Engine 🚀
+# 📸 AI-Powered Image Database Search Engine (Simple Demo) 🚀

 Hello there! 👋 Welcome to my personal project! ❤️ Welcome to this smart image database search engine.
 I'm so excited to share this with you!
 Check out how we can find images using just plain natural language! 🌟